panter/catladder/docs/deploy/CLOUD_RUN.md

 Catladder will automatically create the databases on this instance.
 You can reuse the same instance for multiple apps as the database-names contain the full app name and should not clash.

+To use a db from another project refer to this https://stackoverflow.com/a/70770872/1463534

 ## Jobs and migrations

 You can declare jobs too.
 Those jobs are either for one-time work that needs to be done or for recurring tasks on a schedule (cronjobs):